eavm512/ME396P-F2022-G03/Bike Arduino/ReadMe.md

 # This directory contains the main files to run the project, and their critical support files.

+# How to run the project

-# Base requirements to run the project:
+## Base requirements to run the project:
 * Clone this repository and navigate to the Bike Arduino directory
 * By default, the files are in Emulation mode (use pre-generated data, no bluetooth data being transmitted)
 * Ensure you have at least Python 3.7 and the following libraries: